CHD Stock Recent News

 CHD LATEST HEADLINES

-Church & Dwight (CHD) came out with quarterly earnings of $0.77 per share, in line with the Zacks Consensus Estimate.
-This compares to earnings of $0.65 per share a year ago.
+Church & Dwight (CHD) came out with quarterly earnings of $0.91 per share, beating the Zacks Consensus Estimate of $0.89 per share.
+This compares to earnings of $0.96 per share a year ago.

-CHD's Q4 results are likely to reflect gains from brand strength and pricing power in a dynamic consumer environment.
+CHD's Q1 results are likely to reflect gains from brand strength, while the dynamic consumer environment is concerning.

 Church & Dwight (CHD) possesses the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.